FrankFundel/BigBAT/README.md

 Enhancement on the previous BioAcousticTransformer, including unsupervised pre-training, augmentation, manual label smoothing, GPS and time data.

 # To Do
-1. Create new project
+- Use all Skiba data for train and val, use chirovox vor test
-2. Prepare data from UFS
+- Augmentation, manual label smoothing
-3. Augmentation, manual label smoothing
+- Prepare data from UFS
-4. Semi-supervised pretraining
+- Semi-supervised pretraining
-5. Use GPS and time for prediction
+- Use GPS and time for prediction (multi-branch or seperate networks)
-6. Create GUI
+- Create GUI
-7. Try other datasets
+- Try other datasets